gfx-rs/gfx/README.md

 ## Hardware Abstraction Layer

-The Hardware Abstraction Layer (HAL), is a thin, low-level graphics layer which translates API calls to various graphics backends, which allows for cross-platform support.
+The Hardware Abstraction Layer (HAL), is a thin, low-level graphics and compute layer which translates API calls to various backends, which allows for cross-platform support.
 The API of this layer is based on the Vulkan API, adapted to be more Rust-friendly.

 <p align="center"><img src="info/hal.svg" alt="Hardware Abstraction Layer (HAL)" /></p>